SKairinos/event-scheduler/README.md

 ## Unit Tests

 To run unit tests simply run: `python -m unittest`.
 Alternatively, use VSCode's (or IDE of choice) built in test runner.
-Note: There's a known issue where 1 UT fails when run in parallel with the other UTs.
-However, if you run it independently, it passes.

 This solution has high test coverage so it's recommended to review the UTs to better understand how this solution is intended to work.